FREDERIC AVELLA

 His contemporary work offers a variety of finishes while being influenced by today's French design industry regarding ideas about pop culture, cartoons, and comic strips.
 He created "Freud," his first series of sculptures, manifesting his intention to demystify different animals with proportions, exaggerations, round lines, and personification.

-FREDERIC's concept is to parody the serious character in a fun, almost burlesque way, knowing what the animal image represents in pop culture while often being used for brand labels or as sports mascots.
-Yet, the animal's characteristics remain loyal, faithful, courageous, powerful, and strong.
-He creates, revisits, and personalizes animal subjects by giving them a touch of pop art candy aesthetic and bright color finishes.
+Frederic Avella’s concept is to parody the serious character in a fun, almost burlesque way, drawing on the role that animal imagery plays in pop culture—often used for brand logos or as sports mascots.
+Yet the animal’s characteristics remain loyal, faithful, courageous, powerful, and strong.
+He creates, reimagines, and personalizes animal subjects by giving them a touch of candy-colored pop art aesthetics and vibrant finishes.